yizhuoyang/yolov5_ros/README.md

 # YOLOv11 ROS
 This is a ROS interface for using YOLOv11 for real time object detection on a ROS image topic.
-It supports inference on multiple deep learning frameworks used in the [official YOLOv5 repository](https://github.com/ultralytics/yolov5).

 ## Installation